-If you say matron to someone that is now familiar with the Carry On series, the first person he or she will associate with that word would automatically be Hattie Jacques.
-Indeed, the actress has portrayed the role on several occasions during the series and, as Joan Sims said, she pretty much was perfect for it.
+If you say matron to someone who is now familiar with the Carry On series, the first person he or she will associate with that word would automatically be Hattie Jacques.
+Indeed, the actress has portrayed the role on several occasions during the series and, as Joan Sims said, she was perfect for it.
 Carry On Matron (Gerald Thomas, 1972) is also the fourth film of the franchise where most of the action takes place into a hospital.
 This time, it’s in a maternity ward.
-This makes a significant contrast with the previous hospital-based Carry Ons, as those tended to focus mainly on male patients.
-There were a few female patients in the stories like those played by Dilys Laye or Barbara Windsor, but they still were part of the minority.
+That makes a significant contrast with the previous hospital-based Carry Ons, as those tended to focus mainly on male patients.
+There were a few female patients in the stories like those played by Dilys Laye or Barbara Windsor, but they still in the minority.

 Carry On Matron was the second and last film in which Kenneth Cope starred and also the last time we saw regular Terry Scott among the Carry On cast.
 Otherwise, the film features a large number of regulars, including Kenneth Connor.
 He had made a come back to the series with Carry On Up the Jungle.

-One that really made me laugh is Bernard Bresslaw.
+One that made me laugh a lott is Bernard Bresslaw.
 His character takes everything way too seriously.
-When he dresses as a pregnant woman, he almost thinks and feels he’s really a pregnant woman.
-He also almost believe that Cyril is a real girl, to the great despair of his peers.
+When he dresses as a pregnant woman, he almost thinks and feels he is a pregnant woman.
+He also almost believes that Cyril is a real girl, to the great despair of his peers.

-Kenneth Williams sort of reprises the role that Kenneth Connor had in Carry On Sergeant as a sort of hypochondriac, but it’s not felt that the same way, so it doesn’t seem repetitive.
+Kenneth Williams somehow reprises the role that Kenneth Connor had in Carry On Sergeant as he plays a hypochondriac.
+However, it’s not executed the same way, so it doesn’t seem repetitive.
 It goes to another extreme such as when he thinks he is possibly becoming a woman!
-His interactions in the film with Charles Hawtrey and Hattie Jacques are quite a good contribution to the funny aspects of the story.
+His interactions in the film with Charles Hawtrey and Hattie Jacques are an essential contribution to the funny aspects of the story.
 As I’ve said it before, if Hattie Jacques’s characters were the one chasing after Kenneth Williams’s ones, this time, it’s the opposite.
 As a matter of fact, while staying faithful to himself, the forever bachelor Kenneth Williams started to change a bit from Carry On at Your Convenience in which he had a son.
 [SPOILER ALERT]: Matron (Jacques) and Cutting (Williams) even get married in the end!
 [END OF SPOILER] Charles Hawtrey and Hattie Jacques also have these memorable interactions together but in a different way.
 It’s still in a way that gives clues that they were Carry On partners who had known each other for a long time.
 They were among the originals after all!

 The rest of the cast was great as well (honourable mention to Kenneth Connor), but these are the ones that marked me the most.

 The great absurdity in this film, of course, begins with the always memorable alternative titles!
-I’ve noted my favourite while watching the film, more precisely From Here to Maternity and Womb at the Top, that are direct references to From Here to Eternity and Room at the Top!
+I’ve noted my favourite while watching Carry On Matron, more precisely From Here to Maternity and Womb at the Top, that are direct references to From Here to Eternity and Room at the Top!

 Then, the character played by Kenneth Connor, Mr Tidey, is also built on a ton of little gags.
 For example, he uses a Rail worker whistle when he wants to get Matron’s attention (and have more news about his wife).
 Ok, in some situations, it could be called cat-calling, but here, seriously, the guy looks simply desperate, and it’s a damn whistle, you know, the ones policemen also use.
 Unless you take everything very seriously, I think you’ll be able to understand the joke.
 Poor Mr Tidey is also seen sleeping at the hospital with a thermos (containing coffee we suppose)!

-I also liked how Dr Goode (Hawtrey) is introduced to us while he is literally trying to hypnotise himself.
-Of course, this is interrupted by one of Charles Hawtrey’s typical “Oh, hello!”
+I also liked how Dr Goode (Hawtrey) is introduced to us while he is literally trying to auto-hypnotise himself.
+Of course, this moment is interrupted by one of Charles Hawtrey’s typical “Oh, hello!”
 I mean, that was his trademark!

 Finally, in terms of funny and absurd situations, my absolute favourite part of the film is when Dr Prodd (Scott) and Cyril Carter “Nurse Cyril” (Cope) are taking actress Jane Darling (Valerie Leon) to the hospital by ambulance as she is about to give birth.
 Because Carter accidentally knocks out Dr Prodd with an injection, this one faints, so Carter finds himself in a situation where he has to give birth alone.
 Remember: he has no experience in any medicinal domain.
 The faces of the hospital staff when they discover he has given birth to triplets (and successfully) is priceless (and his I-don’t-believe-I’ve done it face as well!).